・The journey begins

 ・ Kamiyama Beer

-The base of the hiking trail revealed a pleasant surprise: Kamiyama Beer, a craft-beer brewery established by a husband-and-wife team from the Netherlands.
+The base of the hiking trail revealed a pleasant surprise: Kamiyama Beer, a craft-beer brewery established by a husband-and-wife team that moved to Japan from the Netherlands.
 As much as I would have loved to stick around for a post-hike beer and snacks (the taproom is open on weekends), we were on a tight schedule, so picking up a few bottles to go had to suffice (spoiler alert: the beer was fantastic).
 You can learn more about the story behind Kamiyama Beer in this article.

 ・Fine dining at Matsubaan Rinkaku